nativai/collabmd/README.md

 </p>

 <p align="center">
   No migration.
 Plain files stay on disk.
-Collaborators get live editing, chat, Mermaid, PlantUML, Excalidraw, and vault-style navigation in the browser.
+Collaborators get live editing, source-anchored comments, chat, Mermaid, PlantUML, Excalidraw, and vault-style navigation in the browser.
 </p>

 ## See it in action